neuroinformatics-unit/gsoc/GSoC-2025/brainglobe-cellfinder-improve-cellfinder's-classification-algorithm(FatmaElsharkawy).md

 - **Synopsis**

     This project aims to enhance the deep learning classifier in the BrainGlobe cellfinder tool, which detects cells in large-scale brain microscopy images.
-Currently, cellfinder uses a ResNet-based model for classifying cell candidates, but newer architectures may offer better accuracy, speed, or efficiency.
-The goal is to implement and evaluate modern alternatives to ResNet, ensuring cellfinder remains at the cutting edge of cell detection.
+The current architecture use ResNet, and with the fast evolution in deep learning, experiementing other architectures can give better performance.

+    **Importance of cellfinder:** Detecting and mapping cells in 3D mammalian brain images is important for faster brain understanding and developments in neuroscience.
+Manual segmentation is both a difficult and slow task that can be affected by human expertise and fatigue.

-    **It's important because** other DL techniques may outperform the current architecture making cell detection and classification faster, robust, and hence more reliable by neuroscientists.
-With the very fast development of DL approaches, cellfinder has to be up-to-date to add a true value for neuroscience research. detecting and mapping cells in 3D throughout the entire mammalian brain is crucial for faster brain understanding and developments in neuroscience.
+    **Importance of this project:** other DL techniques may outperform the current architecture making cell detection and classification faster, robust, and hence more reliable by neuroscientists.
+This is acheivable by addressing weaknesses of current approach, enhancing dataset using current model and generative models, try use one input channel only, and decreasing false positive as much as possible.
+Trying state-of-art models performance, so cellfinder can be up-to-date to add a true value for neuroscience research.

-    **The Open-Source Community Benefits**
+    **The Open-Source Community Benefits:**
     1. Better Neuroscience Tools: Enhances cellfinder’s accuracy/speed, accelerating brain research worldwide.
     2. Reproducible Benchmarks: Clear model comparisons help researchers choose optimal architectures for similar tasks.
     3. Extensible & Well-Documented Code that is harmonized with DL rapid advancements.
     4. Blog posts and tutorials help newcomers in bioimage analysis and deep learning.
+    5. Addressing weaknesses published in cellfinder paper.

 - **Implementation timeline**

-    Please include the following information:
-    1. A bullet point list with **minimal set of deliverables**
+    1. **Minimal set of deliverables**
-       - A Python implementation of at least one new Deep Learning network architecture in cellfinder
+       - Complete review of image analysis steps for cell detection.

+       - According to my plan, python implementation of three new Deep Learning approaches for cell classification (Required minimum of one.)
+Three approaches are: use 3D U-Net, R-CNN, Swim 3D transformer.
+Also, try primary channel only as input while second channel can be used as auxilary input (this is more demonstrated on timeline)

-       - Quantitative comparison between the current and new architecture
+       - Quantitative comparison between the current and new architectures based on criteria (mentioned in timeline)

        - Tests to cover any added functionality.